 This year's Observance focused on the theme ‘A Young Commonwealth’ – underlining the fact that people aged 29 or under account for the majority of the Commonwealth's population.

-Today, The Duchess opted to recycle her bespoke Alexander McQueen powder pink coat which she wore to Trooping the Colour 2013, while she was pregnant with Prince George.
+Today, The Duchess opted to repeat her bespoke Alexander McQueen powder pink coat which she wore to Trooping the Colour 2013, while she was pregnant with Prince George.

-The Duchess also recycled her accessories, carrying her Prada 'Raso' satin clutch which coordinated perfectly with her Prada rose satin pumps.
+Kate also brought back her Prada 'Raso' satin clutch which coordinated perfectly with her Prada rose satin pumps.

-There were some new additions to her outfit.
-She wore a new Jane Taylor hat made from straw with a silk straw twist.
+There were some new additions to Kate's outfit.
+She donned a new Jane Taylor hat made from straw with a silk straw twist.

-The Duchess wore her hair in a pretty half up-do which revealed a lovely pair of Kiki McDonough earrings we’ve not seen previously.
-Kiki McDonough confirmed via Twitter that they are the pink morganite cushion drops on Kiki Classic white gold hoops.
+The Duchess styled her hair in a pretty half up-do which revealed a lovely pair of Kiki McDonough earrings we’ve not seen previously.
+Kiki confirmed via Twitter that they are the pink morganite cushion drops on Kiki Classic white gold hoops.

 REPLIKATE THE LOOK FOR LESS ...